free-audio/clap-wrapper/README.md

 ## General Idea

+This project will provide:
+- a standalone wrapper that dynamically loads an installed CLAP
-This project will provide a library that is statically linked to a CLAP plugin.
+- a library that is statically linked to a CLAP plugin.
+- a CMAKE library to make use of wrapper specific extensions

 It exposes the entrypoints for different Audio Plugin standards and their interfaces and maps them quite immediately to the CLAP in the same binary (this might be dynamic later on).
 The code locates the CLAP entrypoint and uses it from a host perspective.

-The CLAP community calls this a PALCer.
+The CLAP community calls this a PALCer or a CLAP-as-X wrapper.

 ## Status